-CON 202 Principles of Terrestrial and Aquatic Ecology (3-0) 3 credits programs.
+CON 202 Principles of Terrestrial and Aquatic Ecology (3-0) 3 credits

+This course is designed for second year students in Horticulture and Conservation degree programs.
 An introduction to the scientific study of the interactions between organisms and their environment.
 Students examine the influence of biotic and abiotic variables on species evolution, population dynamics, and community composition.
 Students are required to conduct an independent field study to integrate and reinforce ecological concepts learned throughout the degree program.
 Prerequisites: BIO 121 or BIO 125.
 (Also listed as BIO 221)